rhiannonmcn/Love-Light-Photography/README.md

 # User Experience (UX)

-## Design Mock Up
+## Design Prototype

-The design for this website were compiled in Adobe XD.
+The design and structure for this website were compiled in Adobe XD.
 The designs produced were low wireframes for desktop versions only.
 The final designs and structure differ from the wireframes due to developments during the construction of the website.

+<details><summary> Low Fidelity Wireframes </summary>

 ![Home Page Low Fidelity Wireframne](assets/images/readme-images/home-page-low-fidelity.jpg)